Contact the Electrocution Accident Attorneys at Friedman, Hirschen & Miller

 Our track record of success includes securing numerous multi-million dollar awards for our clients.
 We have been able to achieve these results for our clients by always aggressively and thoroughly preparing for trial.

 We offer our representation to electricians and any other workers who have been electrocuted on the job.

 It does not matter if the cause of your injury was your own employer and the conditions they controlled or another party such as a subcontractor on the site.
 We will work to pursue compensation from all responsible parties.

 If you or a loved one has been injured in an electrical accident, know that insurance companies are very likely to undervalue your case.
-In order to recover the compensation you need and deserve, turn to the experienced Albany electrical accident attorneys of Friedman, Hirschen & Miller.
-To schedule a free initial consultation, call 518-631-4136, toll free at 888-432-8814 or simply contact us online.
+In order to recover the compensation you need and deserve, turn to the experienced Albany electrical accident attorneys of Friedman, Hirschen & Miller, LLP.
+To schedule a free initial consultation, call 518-480-2151 or simply contact us online.

 We accept cases on a contingency fee basis, meaning that we only collect attorney's fees if we recover damages for you.